ssha-org/ssha_web/content/conference.md

 ### 2022 Annual Conference submissions now open

 SSHA is now accepting paper and session submissions for the 2022 Annual Conference.
 Please visit our <a href="http://ssha2022.ssha.org/" target="_blank"><b>2022 SSHA SUBMISSION PORTAL</b></a> to submit a paper, session proposal, or a book session/roundtable.
-The submission deadline is February 16, 2022.
+The submission **deadline has been extended to March 4th, 2022**.

 <br />
 **PLEASE NOTE: you must first log in to the <a href="http://ssha2022.ssha.org/" target="_blank">2022 SSHA SUBMISSION PORTAL</a> in order to submit a paper, a full session, or a book session/roundtable for the conference.**